-In working with middle market CEOs and their employees and they often wonder about their employee productivity and professional development.
-I often find that they are overlooking one of the biggest components of productivity, are your employees engaged or are they motivated?
-The team members may be motivated by a bonus and they will be productive, but if a team member is also engaged with their work - and its purpose - they are almost a third more productive.
+In working with middle-market CEOs and their employees and they often wonder about their employee productivity and professional development.
+I often find that they overlook one of the most significant components of productivity: are your employees engaged or motivated?
+The team members may be encouraged by a bonus, and they will be productive, but if a team member is also involved with their work - and its purpose - they are almost a third more productive.
 Let's talk about employee motivation and engagement, as they are different.
 Measuring engagement levels and, in turn, your business's increased employee retention rate to minimize costs and frustration!

-As an employer, you want your workforce to be both engaged and motivated.
-With employee engagement at around 15% worldwide and 34% in the United States according to Gallup, it is important to know the difference between employee engagement and motivation.
-Engaged employees will decrease your employee turnover rate and you'll have much happier and longer tenured employees!
-This reduces training and recruiting costs to help the bottom line over the long term
+As an employer, you want your workforce to be engaged and motivated.
+According to Gallup, with employee engagement at around 15% worldwide and 34% in the United States, it is essential to know the difference between employee engagement and motivation.
+Engaged employees will decrease your turnover rate, and you'll have much happier and longer-tenured employees!
+This reduces training and recruiting costs to help the bottom line over the long term.

 Engagement is an active agreement to do something for someone.
 Motivation is the will to do something.
-Both are critical to creating high performance teams, but employee motivation and engagement are two different things and both are critical in building a great team.
-Teams that are highly engaged are actively looking for ways to increase their productivity and help the team hit it goals.
+Both are critical to creating high-performance teams, but employee motivation and engagement are two different things, and both are critical in building a great team.
+Highly engaged teams actively seek ways to increase their productivity and help the team hit its goals.
 What are the drivers of engagement at your workplace?
-Some of the most common ones are purpose, role clarity, meaning, shared values, trust, fairness and relationship with your manager.
+The most common ones are purpose, role clarity, meaning, shared values, trust, fairness, and relationship with your manager.